 The Saved Objects UI helps you keep track of and manage your saved objects.
 These objects store data for later use, including dashboards, visualizations, maps, index patterns, Canvas workpads, and more.

-To get started, open the menu, then go to Stack Management > Kibana > Saved Objects.
-With this UI, you can:
+To get started, open the main menu, then click Stack Management > Saved Objects.

 View, edit, and deleteedit